$9.6bn judgement: Civil society groups storm British, Irish embassies – The Sun Nigeria

 The protesters carried various placards with inscription such “$9.6bn judgement is a fraud,” “No to illegal take over of our national assets,” “Nigeria rejects fraudulent judgment from British judge,” among others.

-They were provided adequate security cover as they marched to both embassies.
+They were provided adequate security cover as they marched through both embassies.

-Recall that the United Kingdom, Business & Property Courts (the Commercial Court), presided by Justice Butcher, on August 20 granted a request for the enforcement of a March 20, 2013, award against Nigeria by a District Circuit Court in Washington DC, USA.
+The United Kingdom, Business & Property Courts (the Commercial Court), presided over by Justice Butcher, on August 20 granted a request for the enforcement of a March 20, 2013, award against Nigeria by a District Circuit Court in Washington DC, USA.

 In 2017, the tribunal awarded P&ID $6.6 billion as damages.
 But, the amount grew to the about $8.9billion with an additional $2.3 billion in accumulated interest at 7 per cent rate per annum following Nigerian government’s refusal to enter an appeal for over five years.